superlucky84/state-ref/packages/state-ref/README.md

 ## Basic Usage

-The moment `.value` is accessed, a subscription is automatically established, and the moment a value is assigned using `.value=`, the subscription function is triggered.
+The basic principle is that the subscription function only reacts to values retrieved through `.value`, and when a value is assigned with `.value=`, the subscription function is triggered if the value is already subscribed.

 Below is a simple usage example.